 How She Balances Motherhood With Her National Correspondent Role

 Balancing a demanding national television career with raising two young children is no small thing, and Lydia manages it.
 She has occasionally spoken about the challenge of being both a present parent and a full-time journalist on a national platform.
-Like many working mothers in high-pressure careers, she figures it out day by day.

-Lydia Hu Salary & Net Worth (2025)
+Lydia Hu Salary & Net Worth (2026)

 Annual Salary at Fox Business – $134,000 to $200,000